Protective Behaviors

 Manage your Blood Alcohol Content

-If you choose to drink, refer to the charts below to maintain a safe Blood Alcohol Content (BAC) level.
+If you choose to drink alcohol, refer to the charts below to maintain a safe Blood Alcohol Content (BAC) level.
+Please remember, these are general guidelines as there are many factors that contribute to BAC level.